daleao/sdv/Ponds/README.md

 ## What this is

-This mod is a companion to the Aquarist profession from Ars Magisteri, but can be used without it.
-It makes Fish Ponds more useful and immersive.
+This mod is a companion to [Walk Of Life](../Professions)'s Aquarist profession, but can be used without it.
+It makes Fish Ponds actually viable as income source and significantly more interesting as a mechanic and playstyle.

 ## What it does